Experience the legendary flaming colours and charm of New England.

 Distance: 145 miles

 The famous Mohawk Trail winds across the northern part of these rolling hills.
-There is also great hiking and rafting opportunities for those looking for something more adventurous.
+There are also great hiking and rafting opportunities for those looking for something more adventurous.

 In Stockbridge explore Naumkeag Historic Mansion and Gardens.
 This 48-acre architectural masterpiece is, at its heart, a family home.
 In 1884, Joseph Choate, a prominent New York attorney and U.S. Ambassador to Great Britain, and his wife, Caroline, hired the famous architectural firm of McKim, Mead & White to design a summer retreat.
 The result was a 44-room shingle-style home, where several generations of the Choate family lived until daughter Mabel Choate bequeathed it to The Trustees in 1958.
 It's a hark back to the flamboyant style of the Gilded Age and a joy to explore.